-I planned this website as a two-week project (as a resume booster), after Elai Mizrahi and Eshaan Mehta showed me the websites they had made for themselves.
+I planned this website as a two-week project in 2024 (as a resume booster), after Elai Mizrahi and Eshaan Mehta showed me the websites they had made for themselves.

 During any of the little coding projects I had done in the past, the aspect that I enjoyed most was creating an elegant user experience.
 Web design, being almost entirely user experience, ended up being the most fun project I had done yet; it stopped being a two-week resume booster project and became a four-month passion project.